chevere/xr-docs/developer/custom-inspectors.md

 ### Helper function sample

-💡 This helper function is special as if XR Debug is disabled it will use the [null inspector](#null-inspector), voiding any variable introspection.
+💡 This helper function is special as if xrDebug is disabled it will use the [null inspector](#null-inspector), voiding any variable introspection.

 ```php
 use Chevere\Xr\Inspector\XrInspectorInstance;